When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 When working with a large format, it’s easy to overwork the smaller areas.
 They’re like little compositions on their own.
 The trouble is, they may seem successful close up, but may not contribute to the overall balance and flow of the larger piece.
 Above are some examples, where I’m now reluctant to change what needs to be changed…but I will.
 Back to Art 101: It’s absolutely necessary to stand back often and study the entire composition from afar.

 It’s obvious that introducing color has compromised some of the original spontaneity, so to recapture some of that energy, I carefully try not to disturb what’s left of those livelier marks, and enhance some with little sparks of color.
 Isolating red, and only red to the central main flower sapped all the attention, so I’ve added more colors to it and the surrounding elements than initially planned.
-To continue risks ruining what is working, but there is no satisfaction in quitting, especially when the leaves on each side of the main flower look like wings!
-Back to the drawing board…(but not for much longer).

-Categories: abstract, Abstract/Realism, charcoal, dry pastels, experimental, flowers, graphite, Seasonal, Spring, work in progress | Comments Off
+Categories: Abstract/Realism, charcoal, dry pastels, experimental, flowers, graphite, Seasonal, Spring, work in progress | Comments Off on Adding Color: the point of no return

 Comments are closed.